AzrielOdin/silentmap/README.md

 	1.Define proper behaviour when circle areas intersect 2.Limit Circle size
-	3.On long map circle setting manipulation (ex: delete circle locally)
+	3.On long map circle setting manipulation (ex: delete circle locally) 4.Alow users to choose how often to check their position.

 Nice To Haves: